-According to the "Regulations Governing Capital Adequacy of Insurance Companies," the risk-based capital ratio (hereinafter referred to as the "RBC ratio") equals to (adjusted net capital / risk-based capital) x 100%.
-When the RBC ratio of an insurance company is lower than 200% or the minimum ratio prescribed by the competent authority, the insurance company shall not buy back its stock shares and distribute the net profit of the year for which the RBC Ratio Report is filed.
-For an insurance company with its RBC ratio between 150% and 200%, the competent authority may adopt any or all of the following measures, including but not limited to order the insurance company and the responsible person thereof to increase the capital or put forward other financial business improvement proposals within the specified period, to order the insurance company to cease selling insurance products or restrict it to launch new insurance products, to restrict the scope of fund using, to assign personnel to supervise the insurance company or take other necessary measures.
-The Company's risk-based capital ratios were above 200% in the past two years.
+According to the "Regulations Governing Capital Adequacy of Insurance Companies," the capital adequacy ratio equals to adjusted net capital divided by risk-based capital, and the net worth ratio equals to the owner's equity divided by total assets excluding separate accounts for investment-linked insurance specified in the financial report audited by a certified public accountant.
+The Company uses the lower grade of capital adequacy ratio and net worth ratio as its capital grade.
+When an insurance company indicates its capital grade is inadequate, significantly inadequate or seriously inadequate, the insurance company shall not buy back its stock shares and distribute its net income of the year for which the capital grade is reported.
+Also, the competent authority may take necessary supervisory measures in accordance with paragraph 6, article 143 and section 1, paragraph 3, article 149 of the Insurance Law.
+The Company's capital adequacy ratios were above 200% in the past two years.
 The Company's net worth ratios were both above 3% in the last two semi-annual period, which achieved the minimum rate required by the Administration.